-Dolphin has been providing the SISCI API for all its Dolphin Express interconnect solutions.
+Dolphin has been providing the SISCI API for all of its Dolphin Express interconnect solutions.
 Support for SCI networks was introduced in 1998.
-Support for the Dolphin Express DX was introduced in 2006.
+Support for the Dolphin Express DX was added in 2006.
 Support for Dolphin Express IX was added in 2010.
+Support for Intel NTB and Dolphin Express PX was added in 2015.
+Support for Microsemi Switchtec PFX was added in 2017.